Cuenca Castilla La Mancha, Spain Travel Guide

 Citizens from countries not part of the Schengen visa-free agreement must apply for a Schengen Visa (Type C, short-stay).
 Applications happen at the Castilian embassy or consulate in your country of residence.

 Spain levies no specific entry fees for tourists.
-Immigration procedures involve presenting your passport to a border control officer upon arrival at your beginning Schengen port of entry.
+Immigration procedures involve presenting your passport to a border security officer upon arrival at your beginning Schengen port of entry.
 Stays are electronically recorded.

 The Euro (€) the legal tender is.
 ATMs are widely available for cash withdrawals.
 Card payments are common.

-Inform your bank of your travel plans to prevent card blocks due to unusual activity.
+Notify your bank about your trip plans to prevent card blocks due to unusual activity.

 Accommodation: Hostel/Guesthouse.
 Meals: Supermarket, street food, budget eateries.
 Transportation: Walking, bus.
 Activities: Free attractions, minimal paid entry.